 - Last Frost in NY State

-- Presidential Winter Disaster Declarations
+- NY Winter Events and Disaster Declarations

 - Central Park Snowfall Records

-- NY State Weather Records
+- New York Weather Records

 During much of the year, the prevailing west winds bring air masses from the continental interior across the entire region, with episodes of bitter cold during winter.
 The polar jet stream, which is often located near or over the region during the winter, brings frequent storm systems which cause cloudy skies, windy conditions, and precipitation.
 New York is often affected by extreme events such as floods, droughts, heat waves, hurricanes, nor’easters, and snowstorms.